The Price/Performance Problem: Why Traditional Data Systems Can't Scale with Your Mission

 More data should equal more insight.
 Unfortunately, that is not usually the case today.
 The reason is the performance of traditional algorithms for indexing and querying data are coupled to the size of the data set.
 As the data size increases, extracting insight gets costlier, slower, or both.

-Today's Databases Still Use the Algorithms Invented in the 1970s
+Today's Databases Still Use Algorithms Invented in the 1970's

 These algorithms simply can't organize large quantities of data quickly and efficiently in multiple dimensions at scale.
 This means organizations can't naturally model large scale use cases as events and relationships on interconnected timelines.
 The ramifications are organizations are not able to rapidly and efficiently extract value from their data.

-Craxel's computer science breakthrough is the solution for decoupling performance from data volume.
+Craxel's computer science breakthrough is the engine inside Black Forest—the knowledge infrastructure for AI-powered decision making—to decouple performance and cost from data volume.

 Read more